 Assessing Hydrogen Compatibility in the Natural Gas Infrastructure

-The detailed consequences of mixing hydrogen with natural gas throughout the North American natural gas distribution system is important for maintaining a safe and reliable network.
-GTI is assesses the corrosion and hydrogen embrittlement mechanisms associated with the addition of hydrogen and looking at the impact of hydrogen blends on end use equipment.
+The detailed consequences of mixing hydrogen with natural gas throughout the North American natural gas distribution, transmission, and storage system is important for maintaining a safe and reliable energy network.

 Learn More